untemps/svelte-use-drop-outside/README.md

 ### Drag Image

-By default, the action clones the dragged element and sets its opacity to `0.7`.
+By default, the action clones the target element and sets its opacity to `0.7`.

 Alternately, you may use the `dragImage` prop to customize the image displayed during the drag.